dscgt/route_recorder/README.md

 * [recycling-checkin](https://github.com/dscgt/recycling_checkin): Daily check-out/check-in for recycling department crewmembers needing GT property
 * [recycling-website](https://github.com/dscgt/recycling_website): Management and data viewing portal for recycling department administrators

+## Deployment

+The current deployment method builds this Flutter project as a webapp and deploys it with Github Pages.
+Do this with the `web-deploy` branch.
+More information [here](https://flutter.dev/docs/get-started/web#create-and-run) and [here](https://flutter.dev/docs/deployment/web).

+1. Make sure our [private Github repo](https://github.gatech.edu/dscgt/route_recorder_dist) is cloned to your machine
+1. Build this app for the web with `flutter build web`
+1. Copy the contents of the `build/web` directory to your clone of the private repo
+1. Push the changes of the private repo

 ## Running this code

 Currently, for development, this code can be run in Android Studio.